Ethics Committee

 National Health Sciences Research Committee

-MWI-5 further clarifies that the NHSRC fee and the Pharmacy and Medicines Regulatory Authority (PMRA)’s Clinical Trial Review Committee (CTRC) fees are included in the 10%.
+MWI-5 clarifies that the NHSRC fee and the Pharmacy and Medicines Regulatory Authority (PMRA)’s Clinical Trial Review Committee (CTRC) fees are included in the 10%.
 Payment of the 10% fee must be made for all NHSRC-approved research projects prior to commencement of the research study.

 Payment Instructions